-When our Chief Conversologist Jam Mayer leapfrogged the ranks of the customer service industry, she had little idea it would be her grounding for a career in Facebook Messenger and AI chatbot design, tutor, trainer and NZ Hootsuite Ambassador, nearly two decades later.
+When Chief Conversologist Jam Mayer rose through the ranks of the customer service industry, she had little idea it would be her grounding for a new career.
+Nearly two decades later she is a chatbot design consultant, tutor, trainer, and NZ Hootsuite Ambassador.

 Conversational Customer Marketing Begins

-Messenger is the tool of the moment and everybody’s claiming to be an expert.
-But long before chatbots, there were call centres, and it was here that Jam Mayer made her first impact as a professional in what we now call conversational marketing.
+Automated conversations in Facebook Messenger is the tool of the moment.
+Everybody’s claiming to be an expert.
+But long before chatbot design, there were call centres, and it was here that Jam Mayer made her first impact as a professional in what we now call conversational marketing.

 This is Jam’s story.
 Read it.